sv790594/infosys222/week04/week04.md

 ## Specialisation and generalisation
-- Specialization
+- Specialisation
 	- The process of defining one or more subsets from the superset and establishing superset/subset relationships in a top down fashion

-- Generalization
+- Generalisation
-	- The process of defining a more general entity set from a set of more specialized entity sets in a bottom-up fashion
+	- The process of defining a more general entity set from a set of more specialised entity sets in a bottom-up fashion

 ## Specialisation